-This may include a fingerprint on a gun found at the scene, or a DNA sample from a cigarette found at the scene.
+This may include a fingerprint on a weapon found at the scene, or a DNA sample from a cigarette found at the scene.

-Obviously DNA or fingerprint evidence found on an immovable part of the scene implies that the defendant has been at the scene of the robbery, although not necessarily at the same time.
+Obviously, DNA or fingerprint evidence found on an immovable part of the scene implies that the defendant has been at the scene of the robbery, although not necessarily at the same time as the offence occurred.
 However, evidence on a movable object does not necessarily mean that the defendant has been involved in the robbery, and any robbery lawyer with experience will have successfully fought trials on this basis.

 Mobile Phone Evidence

 As with any serious criminal case, serious robbery prosecutions will often involve mobile phone evidence.
 The prosecution only needs to know the defendants mobile phone number to obtain information such as call logs and also cell site information, which can sometimes determine where the mobile phone was located at the time of the offence.
 Cell site information is not always conclusive and often needs to be challenged by robbery lawyers.

 For adults, this offence must be heard at a Crown Court before a judge and jury.
 The first hearing is at the Magistrates Court before the case is sent directly to the Crown Court.
 If convicted, a person charged with robbery can face a maximum of life imprisonment.
 Such sentences are very rare, and sentences starting at 4 -5 years are common.
 Conspiracy to rob may carry a sentence on conviction approaching or into double figures.

 An offence of armed robbery (i.e. with a weapon) tends to attract a more serious penalty than robbery with no weapon.